Highlights of Thailand

 In the morning drive to Erawan National Park, a picturesque series of falls that cascade down the mountainside.
 There is a path that climbs up beside the falls and you can stop off along the way to swim (though be aware that there are lots of small fish in the pools that will come and nibble at your feet!).

 This afternoon continue to Hellfire Pass, one of the most famous sections of the Thai-Burma Railway.
-Walk along the ‘Bamboo Path’, following the same route that the POWs took to work.
+Walk along the ‘Bamboo Path’, following the same route that the POWs took to work; we recommend the excellent audio tour.
 You will head back to Kanchanaburi for the night.

-In the morning take a cookery class in Kanchanaburi and learn some of the secrets of Thai cookery.
+In the morning take a cookery class in Kanchanaburi and learn some of the secrets of Thai cookery (optional – time-permitting).
 The class starts with a visit to the local market where you can learn about the exotic herbs and spices that form such an integral part of Thai cuisine.
 You will then learn how to put these together and will whip up a range of delicious dishes before sitting down to eat them all!
-Typical dishes include pad thai, thai green curry and tum yum soup.
+Typical dishes include pad thai, Thai green curry, and tom yum soup.

 Today visit a responsibly run elephant rescue and rehabilitation centre.
 Here you will take part in a unique hands-on experience, learning how to look after an elephant.
 You will help at feeding time and will then head to the river where you help the mahouts (elephant carers) bathe the elephants.
 Prepare to be squirted!